 - ½ cup salsa

-- 4 green onions, sliced
+- 4 green onions, sliced (optional)

-- 1 tomato, chopped
+- 1 tomato, diced (optional)

-- guacamole or 1 avocado chopped
+- 1 avocado chopped (optional)

 Instructions

-Cut the sweet potato in thick slices and place on a microwave safe dish or parchment paper.
-Cook for 2 minutes until they are soft but sturdy.
+- To make individual sweet potato slices.
+Cut the sweet potato in thick ⅛-1/4 inch rounds or slices and place on a microwave safe dish or parchment paper.
+Cook in the microwave for 2 minutes until they are soft but sturdy.

-To make individual slices: When potato slices are done, arrange on a plate and top with ground meat mixture and toppings of your choice.
+- When potato slices are done, arrange on a plate and top with ground meat mixture and toppings of your choice.
 I used a bit of avocado, tomato and green onion.

 Nici